 What are grounds for suing for product liability?

-To win any personal injury claim, you will first have to prove that you were in fact injured due to another party’s negligence.
+To win any product liability claim, you will first have to prove that you were in fact injured due to another party’s negligence.
 However, this is sometimes more challenging to do than in standard personal injury claims, as there may be several parties involved.
 There are three primary types of product liability claims.
 Your attorney will decide which best pertains to your specific situation and go from there.
 The types of product liability claims are as follows:

 - Failure to Warn: It is a company’s duty to place warnings where appropriate on all products.
 Even when a product is deemed safe if used correctly, people can still be injured if it does not come with proper instructions or warnings.
 Power tools are a perfect example of products that are safe if properly used and maintained but can be very dangerous if used incorrectly.